Govrn-HQ/white-paper/f-technological-building-blocks.md

 ## Introduction: What are the building blocks of open source governance?
 At Govrn, we view outcome-based donations (OBDs) as an idea that combines innovations and research that already exist in unique ways.
 We’re bridging connections between related ideas to create something new.
 Read more about Govrn and OBDs [here](https://docs.google.com/document/d/1Y3Kq08ckOFa4N5nDx-bOZKi_jdouFSTiRjgvOaJl5zM/edit).

 Our work exists in the broader context of a governance renaissance.
-So many people and organizations are rethinking the roles of institutions, governance, and civic engagement to create more equitable, transparent, and participatory systems better able to address complex problems.
+People and organizations are rethinking the roles of institutions, governance, and civic engagement to create more equitable, transparent, and participatory systems to address complex problems.

 There’s no way we can cover all of what is going on in the space.
-But we do want to highlight some amazing work by others to both set the context for the broader idea of governance innovation and to explain where some of the ideas for Govrn come from.
+But we do want to highlight some amazing work by others to both set the context for the broader idea of governance innovation and to explain where some of the ideas and inspiration for Govrn come from.

 So far we’ve written about [collective intelligence](https://github.com/Govrn-HQ/white-paper/blob/main/d-collective-intelligence.md) and [evidence-based policymaking & data-driven governance](https://github.com/Govrn-HQ/white-paper/blob/main/e-data-driven-governance.md) and how these frameworks contribute to open governance.